Max Muncy Preview, Player Props: Dodgers vs. Marlins

 Max Muncy vs. Marlins Preview, Player Prop Bets - August 19

-Max Muncy, with a slugging percentage of .412 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers versus the Miami Marlins, with Eury Perez on the hill, August 19 at 3:00 PM ET.
+Max Muncy, with a slugging percentage of .364 in his past 10 games -- including two home runs -- will be in action for the Los Angeles Dodgers versus the Miami Marlins, with Braxton Garrett on the hill, August 19 at 9:10 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the Marlins.
+In his previous game, he notched a home run while going 1-for-4 against the Marlins.

 Max Muncy Game Info & Props vs. the Marlins